Chinese Gardens

 • Bukit Merah

 Make your way up Mount Faber for a bird's eye view of Singapore at the peak of Faber Point.
-Delight in the breathtaking panoramic view which stretches to the southern islands – you might even catch a glimpse of Batam.
+Delight in the breathtaking panoramic view that stretches to the Southern Islands like St. John’s Island – you might even catch a glimpse of Batam.
 While you're at it, snap a cheeky selfie with the cutie – the three-metre-tall Merlion included – before visiting Poland’s Bells of Happiness.
 These commemorative bells were gifted by Poland to Singapore as a symbol of diplomatic relations between both countries, and now, it is widely believed that those who ring them can enjoy everlasting bliss and joy.

 • Things to do